FNA-XNA/docs/docs/4:-FNA-and-Windows-API.md

 }

 ```

+As mentioned previously, this is only effective on PC, and only sometimes - it is strongly recommended that you use [SDL3's Storage API](https://wiki.libsdl.org/SDL3/CategoryStorage) instead.
+This is safer, can improve disk I/O performance, and even works on console platforms.

 ### User32, Kernel32, etc.
 Some XNA games use the Windows API directly for features such as the event loop.